FractalBoy/perl-language-server/README.md

 * Add any additional arguments needed to execute `pls` to the `pls.args` setting.
 For example, if you run `pls` in a docker container, `pls.cmd` would be `docker`, and `pls.args` would be `["run", "--rm", "-i", "<image name>", "pls"]`.
 * Optionally, change the current working directory to run PLS in by modifying the `pls.cwd` setting.
-If you use `$ROOT_PATH` here, it will be replaced by the first or only workspace folder.
+If you use `${workspaceFolder}` here, it will be replaced by the first or only workspace folder.
 * Add paths to `@INC` by modifying the `pls.inc` setting.
-You can use the `$ROOT_PATH` mnemonic to stand in for your project's root directory, for example `$ROOT_PATH/lib`.
-If you are using multiple workspace folders and use `$ROOT_PATH`, the path will be multiplied by the number of workspace folders, and will be replaced that many times.
+You can use the `${workspaceFolder}` mnemonic to stand in for your project's root directory, for example `${workspaceFolder}/lib`.
+If you are using multiple workspace folders and use `${workspaceFolder}`, the path will be multiplied by the number of workspace folders, and will be replaced that many times.
 * Configure the path to your `.perltidyrc` file using the `pls.perltidy.perltidyrc` setting.
 The default is `~/.perltidyrc` if not configured.
 * Configure the path to your `.perlcriticrc` file using the `pls.perlcritic.perlcriticrc` setting.
 The default is `~/.perlcriticrc` if not configured.
 * Disable `perlcritic` checking entirely by setting `pls.perlcritic.enabled` to